Merzasphor/MWSE/docs/source/lua/event/enterFrame.rst

 menumode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`boolean`_Read-only.
+`boolean`_.
+Read-only.
 If the game is paused- in the inventory or a menu, etc.

 timestamp
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The number of seconds since the beginning of the 3rd Era. (similar to the Unix Epoch)

 delta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`number`_Read-only.
+`number`_.
+Read-only.
 The number of seconds since the last frame.

 .. _`tes3creature`: ../../lua/type/tes3creature.html
 .. _`niObject`: ../../lua/type/niObject.html